goofy2k/MIDI-sequencer/README.md

 - [ESP32-BLE-MIDI](https://www.arduino.cc/reference/en/libraries/esp32-ble-midi/) and the [repository](https://github.com/max22-/ESP32-BLE-MIDI)

 Both examples (ESP-IDF and Arduino) are based on the [Arduino BLE-MIDI transport](https://github.com/lathoub/Arduino-BLE-MIDI) lib.
 Also ave a look at this [Arduino MIDI Library](https://github.com/FortySevenEffects/arduino_midi_library).
 It may be wise to build the sequencer based on this in the Arduino environment.
-Allthough, then it is not possible to use jdksmidi lib?
+Allthough, then it is not possible to use thejdksmidi lib?
+Which can also be an advantage ;-)